 All that said, investment strategies should be tailored to the individual investor.
-While there are certain supposed rules of thumb, such as investing aggressively when younger, and being conservative when near retirement, it depends on an individual’s financial goals and objectives.
+While there are certain supposed rules of thumb, such as investing aggressively when younger and being conservative when near retirement, the appropriate strategy depends on an individual’s financial goals and objectives.

-Another consideration is the time horizon.
-To get a bit more into the weeds, we’ll break down risk tolerance and time horizon and how that relates to conservative investing in the next two sections.
+We’ll break down risk tolerance and time horizon and how they relate to conservative investing in the next two sections.

-How high an individual’s risk tolerance is is personal.
-An investor determines it based on financial factors as well as emotional factors.
+An individual’s risk tolerance is personal, and it’s determined based on financial factors as well as emotional factors.
 Someone who’d prefer capital protection and would rather not follow the markets anxiously with every fluctuation likely has a lower risk tolerance.

 Financial circumstances play into risk tolerance, too.
-If an investor is not a high-income earner and has debt, such as a mortgage and student loans, it might mean he or she has a lower risk tolerance.
+If an investor is not a high-income earner and has debt, such as a mortgage and student loans, it might mean they have a lower risk tolerance.

+Time horizon refers to the number of months, years, or decades an individual will need to invest in order to achieve their financial goals.
 For many, that financial goal is reaching a certain amount for retirement.
-Other possibilities could include funding education accounts or trusts for offspring or reaching a certain amount for a second home.
+Other possibilities could include funding education accounts or trusts for offspring or saving a certain amount for a second home.